Noise-Assisted Metastability: From L\'evy Flights to Memristors, Quantum Escape, and Josephson-based Axion Searches: Conclusions

 \section{Conclusions}

 In this work we have reviewed a collection of recent results that share a common message: metastability in nonlinear systems can be controlled, and in specific regimes even reinforced, by fluctuations, dissipation, and time-dependent perturbations.
-Starting from Lévy-driven barrier crossing, we emphasized how heavy-tailed noise qualitatively alters escape physics, yielding a finite, boundary-dependent residence-time behavior in the small-noise limit and producing a pronounced nonmonotonic dependence of the mean residence time on the Lévy-noise intensity.
+Starting from L\'evy-driven barrier crossing, we emphasized how heavy-tailed noise qualitatively alters escape physics, yielding a finite, boundary-dependent residence-time behavior in the small-noise limit and producing a pronounced nonmonotonic dependence of the mean residence time on the L\'evy-noise intensity.
 This provides a rigorous and measurement-oriented extension of noise-enhanced stability beyond the Gaussian setting.

 We then connected these ideas to solid-state devices, focusing on memristors as paradigmatic multistable nonequilibrium systems.
 In oxide-based filamentary devices, the intrinsically stochastic nature of resistive switching leads to large variability, but also enables constructive noise-induced phenomena.
 The experimental evidence of stochastic resonance and of noise-enhanced stability, both under internal (thermal) noise and under externally injected noise, supports the view that controlled fluctuations can become a practical knob for stabilizing operation, improving reproducibility, and shaping switching kinetics in neuromorphic and memory-oriented platforms.